Selected Media Coverage of Research:

 Since January 2017, I have been responsible for managing and promoting the London School of Economics’ voter information project, Democratic Dashboard.
 The aim of Democratic Dashboard is to help promote electoral engagement among the wider public by bringing an array of information about UK elections together in one, accessible place.

 The site has covered every local and national election since 2015.
 In addition, I have integrated a polling station finder, local candidate information, and election results.
-The resource has been used by 1.2 million people since its launch in 2015 (600,000 since 2017), and has been featured on the Independent, Guardian, Express, and ITV’s Peston on Sunday.
+The resource has been used by over 2 million people since its launch in 2015, and has been featured on the Independent, Guardian, Express, and ITV’s Peston on Sunday.

 Alongside contributing to the organisation and teaching of the annual summer school, I was a regular contributor to the ‘How To Win Arguments With Numbers’ podcast ahead of the 2017 General Election (available on iTunes).
 I also organised and spoke at a public panel event on the future of opinion polling.